barclaybarnes/Checkers-Engine-Proj/README.md

 # Checkers-Engine-Proj
-A Small Incomplete Checkers Engine with Jumps, King Conversions, and Suggested Moves
+A Small Checkers Engine with Jumps, King Conversions, and Suggested Moves

 Game Rules: